-If you notice any of the above signs, bring you dog to the veterinarian immediately.
+If you notice any of the above signs, bring your dog to the veterinarian immediately.
 Glaucoma is extremely painful and can lead to blindness very quickly.

-Your veterinarian will determine if your dog has primary or secondary glaucoma because treatment and prognosis is different with each one.
+Your veterinarian will determine if your dog has primary or secondary glaucoma because treatment and prognosis are different with each one.

 Your veterinarian will do some of the following tests:

-Medication: There are eye drops and pills that decrease fluid production or increase fluid drainage, both reducing pressure.
+Medication: Eye drops and pills that decrease fluid production or increase fluid drainage to reduce pressure.
 However, medications are not a long-term solution.
 Most cases will end up requiring surgery.

 You cannot prevent glaucoma in your dog.
 To prevent relapse, see the listed treatment methods.

-With medication only, most dogs with glaucoma with turn blind.
+With medication only, most dogs with glaucoma will turn blind.
 With surgery, they may have their vision for longer.